62.6 GHz ScAlN Solidly Mounted Acoustic Resonators

 Fig.~\ref{fig:stack} summarizes the SMR stack and device layout.
 From the substrate upward, the structure comprises an acoustic Bragg reflector and a piezoelectric resonator cavity [Fig.~\ref{fig:stack}(a)].
 The reflector is formed by 8.5 pairs of alternating \ce{SiO2} (\SI{28.2}{nm}) and \ce{Ta2O5} (\SI{24.3}{nm}), terminated on \ce{SiO2}, on a high-resistivity Si (HR–Si) substrate.
+Although simulations suggest that fewer \ce{SiO2{/}Ta2O5} pairs can provide adequate isolation under nominal material parameters (Supplementary Fig. 1), we selected 8.5 pairs to increase robustness against thin‑film property variations and process tolerances while remaining compatible with the deposition and subsequent etching constraints.
 Above it, a buried \ce{Pt} bottom electrode (\SI{40}{nm}), a \ce{Sc_{0.3}Al_{0.7}N} active layer (\SI{67.6}{nm}), and a patterned \ce{Pt} top electrode define the FBAR region.
-In operation, the Bragg reflector transforms the Si substrate impedance to a low effective value, approximating a free boundary and confining bulk acoustic motion above the reflector and at the free top surface.
+In operation, the Bragg reflector transforms the Si substrate impedance to a low effective value, approximating a free boundary and confining bulk acoustic motion above the reflector.

 The \ce{ScAlN} and \ce{Pt} thicknesses are chosen to support the third-order TE mode while preserving strong thickness-field coupling by placing approximately a half acoustic wavelength in the top and bottom \ce{Pt} electrodes and in the \ce{ScAlN} film.
 This alignment positions a stress antinode at the \ce{Pt}/\ce{ScAlN} interface, maximizing $e_{33}$-mediated coupling and minimizing acoustic leakage into the substrate.
 The selected thicknesses are consistent with prior suspended ScAlN-Pt BAW resonators at 50 GHz.\cite{10439299} A pair of top \ce{Pt} electrodes routes the mmWave signals [Fig.~\ref{fig:stack}(b)].
 The buried floating bottom electrode establishes a strong thickness-directed electric field in \ce{ScAlN} and leveraging $e_{33}$.
 To suppress pad feedthrough capacitance, \ce{ScAlN} and \ce{Pt} outside the active area are removed and backfilled with \ce{SiO2} for isolation.